PONOdata/Pono-toolkit/README.md

 For CLI to work properly, LLT needs to run in the background and CLI option needs to be enabled in LLT settings.
 You can also chose to add `llt.exe` to your PATH variable for easier access.

-CLI does not need to be ran as Administrator.
+CLI does not need to be run as Administrator.

 <details>
 <summary>Features</summary>